Google Analytics Removes Service Provider and Network Domain Dimensions

 A quick look at the unfiltered GA data produced the A-ha! moment for me.

-In early Feb, the Service Provider dimension went almost completely to (not set)!
+In early February 2020, the Service Provider dimension went almost completely to (not set)!
+Network Domain started showing (not set) as well.

 This was (not good) for me and my client!

-My RegEx filter to find “interesting visitors” was suddenly rendered useless.
+My custom RegEx filter to find “interesting visitors” was suddenly rendered useless.

 Why Did Google Analytics Drop Them?